sfepy/sfepy/doc/developer_guide.rst

        - `fem/` - finite element specific classes
        - `iga/` - isogeometric analysis specific classes -
-   * - `mesh/`
+   * - `examples/`
-     - some utilities to interface with tetgen and triangle mesh generators -
+     - the examples using both the declarative and imperative problem description API
+     -
    * - `homogenization/`
      - the homogenization engine and supporting modules - highly